Mom says paramedics asked whether daughter could afford $600 bill

 The first responders said the deputies told them that the "calling party only desired to have assistance with helping (Galloway) down three flights of stairs," according to the union.

-It added that any claim that paramedics would have questioned having to transport Galloway "has absolutely no merit" because their ambulance is based at a hospital, and they were going to return to that location.
+It added that any claim that paramedics would have questioned having to transport Galloway "has absolutely no merit" because their ambulance is based at a hospital, and they were going to return there.

 "The Hillsborough County Fire Fighters are committed to supporting the employees through this process with the intent of ensuring it is being conducted justly and fairly in that Hillsborough County officials do not overstep or steamroll these employees rights," the union said.